gilbert/temp/README.md

 # ```s`` ```

 Sin revolves around components, which are the building blocks of your application.
 Components can be stateless, stateful, or asynchronous, and they support a variety of signatures.
-All components in Sin are made to allow overriding styles anywhere they are used.
+All components in sin are made to allow overriding styles anywhere they are used.

 > The beauty of the Sin component model is that you will never have to change your callsite usage, even if you need to advance the complexity of your component.

 ## Elements

-Elements (vnodes) are composed as tagged template literals.
+Elements are composed as tagged template literals.
 Sin defaults to creating `div` elements if an HTML element type is not specified and allows `#` and class names `.` right after the element type or at the start of the tagged template literal to be passed.

 ```js
 // Basic Element Structures